 Amendments to the Town of Slave Lake’s Land Use Bylaw will occur in the following four phases.

 The purpose of the Land Use Bylaw (LUB) is to regulate and control the use and development of land and buildings within the Town of Slave Lake.
-The Bylaw helps the Town achieve orderly development of land.

-A review of the LUB is important to ensure that FireSmart principles are reflected and can be implemented through the municipal planning process.
+A review of the LUB is important to ensure applicable FireSmart principles are reflected and can be implemented through the municipal planning process.
 Implementing FireSmart principles within LUB regulations will proactively plan for and reduce the risk of wildfires within the Town of Slave Lake.

 The purpose of FireSmart is to reduce the risk of wildfires in communities through preventative measures while balancing the benefits of wildfire on the landscape.
-Developed areas that are intertwined in prominent environmental surroundings are prone to wildfires and known as wildland/urban interface areas.
+Developed areas that are intertwined in prominent environmental surroundings are prone to wildfires and are known as wildland/urban interface areas.